Roios/grpc_project/README.md

 ### gRPC Client

 The main goal of the client is to send requests to the server and receive answers.

+We need to create a class `Client` (check `client.py`).
+That class needs a channel and a stub.
+A channel provides a connection to a gRPC server on a specified host and port.
+A stub is a client-side proxy for the remote service.

+Once we have the basic client, we need to implement the client's code.
+It consists in preparing a request in the proper format to the server and receive the response.
+To do it properly, one must implement the "send request" with a timeout.
+That means that if the server takes too long to answer, we get an error.

+To run it, you must start initiate the `server.py`, otherwise you get the timeout error.
+Once the server is up and running, you can run `client.py`.

 # References